Bachelor of Property and Real Estate/Bachelor of Laws

-Students must also complete a minimum of 4 credit points at Level 3, which must be course grouped to a Faculty of Business and Law undergraduate degree.
+- Level 3 - at least 4 credit points (which must be course grouped to a Faculty of Business and Law undergraduate degree)

 Bachelor of Laws core units

 |MLL110||Legal Principles and Skills |

 |MLL217||Misleading Conduct and Economic Torts |

 |MLL335||Legal Practice and Ethics |

-|MLL391||Civil Procedure and Alternative Dispute Resolution |
+|MLL391||Civil Procedure and Dispute Resolution |

 |MLL409||Competition Law and Policy |